cap-js/docs/node.js/cds-connect.md

 </tbody>
 </table>

-::: tip To see the default environment variables, use:
+::: tip To see the default configuration of a CAP service, use:

 ```js
 cds env get requires.<servicename>